OmerAran/micronote/README.md

 # micronote project

 # last added features
-1.Spring Security with Jwt Authentication
+1.Spring Security with Jwt Authentication<br>
-2.Dto and its Converters
+2.Dto and its Converters<br>
-3.Custom Exception
+3.Custom Exception<br>
-4.Checkstyle - check if convenient to coding standard 5.Pagination - to list users and notes
+4.Checkstyle - check if convenient to coding standard<br>
+5.Pagination - to list users and notes<br><br>

 This project is about taking notes.
 There is two type objects named user and note.
 I have tried to write an API which has relaitons between objects.
 I decided to write an app that i need one.